 Ensure the right people are in the right jobs

-Define the roles and responsibilities, mapping out the current workforce as part of your organisation chart also conducting a skills gap analysis.
+Define the roles and responsibilities, map out the current workforce as part of your organisation chart also conducting a skills gap analysis.

 Monitor staff needs